Meet Adam Frisch, the candidate who shocked Lauren Boebert and his fellow Democrats

 “I think people saw some genuineness in me and a fairly good grasp of issues and they had a chance to learn a lot more about my rural background,” he said Tuesday night, while waiting for the initial results to come in.

-Frisch was born in Montana on the Fort Peck Indian Reservation.
-When he was 5, the family relocated to Minnesota.
+Frisch was born in Montana on the Fort Peck Indian Reservation when his father was there to do work in the public health.
+When he was 5, the family relocated to Minneapolis.

-His father, Mel, was an obstetrician-gynecologist who later worked for Planned Parenthood before retiring.
+His father, Mel, became an obstetrician-gynecologist in the early 1970s and he later worked for Planned Parenthood before retiring.
 His parents now live in Arizona and made the trip to Aspen for the watch party, along with one of his three younger sisters.

-During high school in Minneapolis, he decided he wanted to go to college at the University of Colorado and hoped be a professional skier.
-He went to CU but an injury cut short the pro-athlete dream.
+During high school in Minneapolis at the Blake School, he was part of integrating the public school system and was bused “from the white suburbs to a predominately Black school in the city.”
+With a passion for ski racing, he decided he wanted to go to college at the University of Colorado and try to make the college team.
+He went to CU in the fall 1986, but an injury cut short his athletic dreams.
 He earned his bachelor’s degree in economics in 1990 and went to New York.

-He got a job as a currency trader and did that for more than a decade before returning to Colorado.
-Frisch made his fortune in New York and met his wife, Katie, who was an investment banker.
+He got a job first as a waiter and a year later as a currency trader and did that for more than a decade before returning to Colorado in 2002 and lived on the Western Slope.

+“I wanted to get into some type of finance,” he said.
+“I have a knack and interest in numbers and thought be interesting to live in New York City.”

+He was on the 100th floor of the World Trade Center during the terrorist bombing in 1993, and was working in midtown Manhattan during the 2001 attack.
+(He also finished the 2013 Boston Marathon about 20 minutes before the bomb went off near the finish line.)

+Frisch made his fortune in New York and traveled the world, going to nearly 50 countries.
+He met his wife, Katie, who was an investment banker, in Vail in 2002 while on a ski trip.
+Katie grew up skiing and playing sports in New York.

-The couple, who have two children, moved to Aspen in 2003 and he quickly got involved in community issues.
+The couple, who have two children, got married in September 2003 in Vail and moved to Aspen two months later.
+He started to work in home building and construction and quickly got involved in community issues around housing.

 He first served and chaired the Financial Advisory Board for Pitkin County for six years, then in 2009 started to work with the Aspen-Pitkin County Housing Authority, which runs the affordable housing program in the area.
 His main focus there was finding fixes for homeowner associations that have capital reserve fund problems.

 In 2008, he lost in his first run for Aspen City Council, but came back three years later to win the first of his two terms.

 Katie Frisch was elected to the Aspen School District board in 2019 and now is the board president.
+During the pandemic, Adam got his substitute teacher certification to help with getting kids back into schools and supporting the staff.

-Their son, Felix, is a junior at Aspen High School and was on the road with his father much of the summer.
+Their son, Felix, is a junior at Aspen High School and has been on the road with his father much of the summer and this fall.

 In the final 11-day run up to the election, Adam and Felix traveled 3,300 miles and made 102 stops.